Your Reasoning Benchmark May Not Test Reasoning: Revealing Perception Bottleneck in Abstract Reasoning Benchmarks: Experiments

 \subsection{Setting 2: Stronger-Model Perception}

 We further conduct experiments corresponding to the second evaluation setting (Stronger-Model Perception) described in Section~\ref{sec:eva-settings}, where we use a stronger VLM for the perception stage in the two-stage pipeline.
-We conduct these experiments on the ACRE dataset, where we replace the LLaVA-1.5 model used in the perception stage with GPT-4o.
-We also compare against standard one-stage pipelines that use LLaVA-1.5 (weak model) or GPT-4o (strong model).
-The concrete configurations are summarized in Table~\ref{tab:acre-extended-setup}.
+We conduct these experiments on the three datasets mentioned above, where we replace the weaker model used in the perception stage with a stronger model.
+We also compare against standard one-stage pipelines that use a weak model or a strong model.
+For Mini-ARC, we consider two different strong models: o1 and Claude-Sonnet-4.5.
+The concrete configurations are summarized in Table~\ref{tab:stronger-perception-setup}.

-\paragraph{Results.} As can be seen in Table~\ref{tab:acre-extended-results}, strengthening the perception module from LLaVA-1.5 to GPT-4o ((b) $\rightarrow$ (c)) yields a substantial improvement, indicating that perception is indeed the dominant bottleneck in this setting.
-The performance in (c) and that in (d), the standard one-stage pipeline with the strong model GPT-4o, are close, suggesting that perception constitutes the main bottleneck explaining the performance difference between the strong model (GPT-4o) and the weak model (LLaVA-1.5).
+\paragraph{Results.} As can be seen in Table~\ref{tab:setting2-results}, strengthening the perception module ((b) $\rightarrow$ (c*)\footnote{We use (c*) as a general reference to (c), (c1), and (c2).
+Same for (d*) below.}) yields consistent and substantial improvement, indicating that perception is indeed the dominant bottleneck in this setting.
+Furthermore, the performance in (c*) and that in (d*), the standard one-stage pipeline with the strong model, are mostly close\footnote{ One exception is Mini-ARC with o1, where the gap between (c1) and (d1) remains large.
+A plausible explanation is that Mini-ARC may have been included in o1’s training data.
+This possibility is supported by the observation that o1’s performance on Mini-ARC (d1) is markedly higher than that of Claude-Sonnet-4.5 (d2), while its performance on ARC-AGI is inferior to Claude-Sonnet-4.5.}, suggesting that perception constitutes the main bottleneck explaining the performance difference between the strong model (d*) and the weak model (a).